sudarshan85/learning-agent/content/post/mercari_2.md

 Other interesting aspects of their paper is that, they learned the embeddings of the categorical variables and used these embeddings as input to traditional machine learning models (random forest, xgboost, KNN) and got better performance than other forms of input.
 This indicates representing categorical data with embeddings learns and uses the intrinsic properties and relationships between the categories.

 ## Implementation
 You can find my notebook [here](http://nbviewer.jupyter.org/github/sudarshan85/kaggle-mercari/blob/master/Structured-Pred.ipynb).
 Recall that objective here is given only the categorical variables in the data, we want to predict the price of a product.
 I pretty much followed the same steps that was done in the [Rossman notebook](http://nbviewer.jupyter.org/github/fastai/course-v3/blob/master/nbs/dl1/lesson6-rossmann.ipynb).
-Unlike Rossmann, my data does not have any continuous variables so, I just passed an empty list for creating my databunch.
+Unlike the Rossmann data, this data does not have any continuous variables so, I just passed an empty list for creating my databunch.
 Most of the action happens here:

 ```
 data_str = (TabularList.from_df(train_df, path=path, cat_names=cat_vars, cont_names=[], procs=[Categorify])